curl/curl/docs/libcurl/opts/CURLOPT_NETRC.md

 On Windows, libcurl uses the file as *%HOME%/_netrc*.
 If *%HOME%* is not set on Windows, libcurl falls back to *%USERPROFILE%*.

-You can also tell libcurl a different file name to use with CURLOPT_NETRC_FILE(3).
+You can also tell libcurl a different filename to use with CURLOPT_NETRC_FILE(3).

 libcurl uses a user name (and supplied or prompted password) supplied with